Art and Design

 The Art and Design Curriculum at The Pines

-The curriculum will equip children with the knowledge and skills to experiment, invent and create their own works of art.
-Children will be challenged to think critically and develop a more rigorous understanding of art and design.
-Our curriculum encourages imagination and creativity; involving children in a range of visual, tactile and sensory experiences, which will enable them to communicate what they see, think and feel through the creation of art.
+The curriculum will equip children with the knowledge and skills to experiment, invent and create their own works of art and pupils will be challenged to think critically and develop a deeper understanding of art and design.
+Throughout the curriculum, pupils explore the work of diverse artists from a wide range of backgrounds and cultures which helps to build their knowledge of the world around them.
+Our curriculum encourages imagination and creativity, involving pupils in a range of visual, tactile and sensory experiences which will enable them to communicate what they see, think and feel through the creation of art.

 Intent:

-The curriculum is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-It aims to support the development of the key skills of decision making, developing independence, taking responsibilities, developing patience and to share practice with peers.
-We aim to develop children’s self-esteem and their mental wellbeing through participating in the arts.
-We encourage all children to be proud of their achievements and having pride in the work produced.
-Children will be challenged to think critically and develop a more rigorous understanding of art and design and how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
-We intend that children will be challenged to develop increased proficiency in drawing, painting, sculpture and other art, craft and design techniques and will be challenged to evaluate and analyse creative works using the language of art, craft and design.
-Children will experience and engage with the work of great artists, craft makers and designers, and will be challenged to understand the historical and cultural development of their art forms.
+Pupils will be challenged to think critically about art and how art and design both reflect and shape our history and contribute to the culture, creativity and wealth of our nation.
+We intend that pupils will be challenged to develop increased proficiency in drawing, painting, sculpture and other art, craft and design techniques and will be challenged to evaluate and analyse creative works using the language of art, craft and design.
+Pupils will experience and engage with the work of great artists, craft makers and designers from diverse backgrounds and will be challenged to understand the historical and cultural development of their art forms.
+Across the curriculum, we explore the various jobs that are linked to the arts to help pupils gain an understanding the types of employment that may be available to them after they leave The Pines.

 Implementation: